Can I still go to Planned Parenthood for health care during the COVID-19 pandemic?

 You can use emergency contraception up to 5 days after you have unprotected sex.
 But most kinds work better the sooner you take them.
 So it’s a good idea to buy emergency contraception before you need it, so you can take it as soon as possible if the time comes.
 Emergency contraception is NOT the same thing as the abortion pill, and it won’t harm a pregnancy if you’re already pregnant.

 Your weight can affect how well emergency contraception works.
 Levonorgestrel pills, like Plan B and other over-the-counter brands, may not work if you weigh 155 pounds or more.
 There is another type of morning-after pill, called ella, that’s more effective than other morning-after pills and works for people who weigh 155 pounds or more.
-But you need a prescription to get ella, and ella may not work as well if you weigh 195 pounds or more.
+But ella may not work as well if you weigh 195 pounds or more.
+And you need a prescription to get ella (you can get a prescription online and buy it with free overnight shipping).
 If you have questions about emergency contraception and weight, talk to your doctor, nurse, or pharmacist, and make sure to read all of the information that comes in the package.
 Learn more about emergency contraception.

 Can I still get an abortion during the COVID-19 pandemic?

 Abortion is still legal in all 50 states in the U.S. Abortion care is time-sensitive and essential, and nurses and doctors are doing the best they can to continue to provide abortions.
-If you’re trying to schedule an abortion, our Abortion Care Finder can help you find your closest provider — give them a call to make an appointment or for more information.
+If you’re trying to schedule an abortion, we can help you find your closest abortion provider — give them a call to make an appointment or for more information.